Reviews You Can Rely On

 Credit: Nathaniel Bailey

-The Hoka Mach 6 is an excellent example of a versatile daily trainer.
-It has supercritical foam and a rocker geometry that creates a pleasant and snappy ride.
-It's great for moderate efforts and longer threshold workouts.
-While it doesn't have quite the snap of some plated options, some runners might find it ideal for fast workouts.
-If you can accommodate a narrower fit, we highly recommend this daily trainer.
+The Hoka Mach 6 and Adidas Adizero SL2 are both excellent examples of versatile daily trainers.
+Both have premium foams that give a responsive and resilient ride.
+The Hoka utilizes more intense rocker geometry than the Adidas, but both are great for moderate efforts and longer threshold workouts.
+Neither have quite the snap and stiffness of some plated options, but some runners might find them ideal for fast workouts.
+If you can accommodate a narrower fit, we highly recommend these daily trainers.

 running shoes men - the mach 6 is highly versatile thanks to it's lightweight build...